XuanyiZhao/Optimal_classification_trees/README.md

 m = Model('mip1')
 ```

 After importing gurobipy and initializing a model, we can see this below the shell.
+It is said that we successfully finished the setup.
 ```shell
 Academic license - for non-commercial use only
 ```